5. Wonders of Life & Body Wars

 Every “Castle Park” also has a Fantasyland, and every Fantasyland has at least one “classic” storybook dark ride, generally featuring flat cutouts, simple mechanical figures, and of course, iconic, glowing, blacklight-reactive paint.
 Some rides – like Peter Pan’s Flight and the Many Adventures of Winnie the Pooh – can be found at nearly every resort.

-So every “Castle Park” has a dark ride, and every “Castle Park” has an Alice in Wonderland ride, but only the original Disneyland has an Alice in Wonderland dark ride.
+So every “Castle Park” has a dark ride, and every “Castle Park” has an Alice in Wonderland attraction, but only the original Disneyland has an Alice in Wonderland dark ride.

 Opened in 1958 (and substantially reimagined as part of New Fantasyland in 1983), Disneyland’s Alice in Wonderland is a one-of-a-kind, indoor-outdoor, multi-level dark ride that makes clever use of space in the infamously tiny park.
 The ride begins outdoors, then journeys “down the rabbit hole.”
 Its first scenes actually see riders’ caterpillars gradually climb up to a second story, where some of the action takes place above Mr. Toad’s Wild Ride and Peter Pan’s Flight.